OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

-DHCP is how a host network hardware gets an IP address so if filtering by DHCP, we see an initial source IP address of 0.0.0.0 when it sends a DHCP request asking to be assigned an IP address.
+DHCP is how a host network hardware gets an IP address so if filtering by DHCP, initial source IP address is 0.0.0.0 when it sends a DHCP request asking to be assigned an IP address.
 The DHCP server's IP address in the image below is 10.5.3.1 and issues the IP address of 10.5.3.177 with an ACK (acknowledge) message.
 <p align="center">
 DHCP Request & ACK: <br/>
 <img src="https://i.imgur.com/5Hnd4Ic.png" height="70%" width="70%" alt="Wireshark Workshop"/>
 <br />

-Expanding on request frame details under DHCP > we can see the requested IP address > also see the host name indicating traffic is from Apple hardware.
+Expanding on request frame details under DHCP >erequested IP address is displayed > host name is also displayed indicating traffic is from Apple hardware.
 <p align="center">
 Frame details: <br/>
 <img src="https://i.imgur.com/TxfjyhH.png" height="40%" width="40%" alt="Wireshark Workshop"/>